Intomies/python_snake/notes/NOTES.md

   472  history

-  -- I'll stop here, because the project is ready.
-After this I will push these notes in Git.--
+  #### I'll stop here, because the project is ready.
+After this I will push these notes in Git.

 ### Git activity from latest to oldest: